chikacow/chikacow/README.md

 # 👋 Hi there, I'm Cao Chi Kien!

-🎓 I'm a Computer Science student at the University of Engineering and Technology (UET).
+🎓 I'm a Computer Science student.

 🚀 **Backend Developer in Progress**
 Currently specializing in Java-based backend development with a strong focus on building scalable and maintainable systems.